Best American composers: 16 composers who changed the course of American music

 George Crumb (1929-2022)

-George Crumb continued and developed the ‘extended techniques’ pioneered by Henry Cowell, asking performers to play their instruments in unconventional ways to produce novel and evocative sounds.
+George Crumb continued and developed the ‘extended techniques’ pioneered by his immediate predecessor Henry Cowell, asking performers to play their instruments in unconventional ways to produce novel and evocative sounds.
 Yet Crumb’s music is anything but ‘abstract’.
 From the way it is written down – with staves curved and arranged to represent wheels, or a human eye – to the use of human voices and musical quotations loaded with significance, this is music which vividly captures emotional or psychological states.

 A native of West Virginia, Crumb’s roots were essentially in rural America rather than in the city.
 Unlike his city colleagues, who tend to create sonic canvases to blot out the extraneous sounds of everyday urban life (or, as did Cage, draw attention to them), Crumb’s soundworld seems designed to complement the world in which it is conceived.
-It grows out of silence, and is meditative and dream-like, blending the familiar (whether it is instrumental sounds, or snatches of music by composers such as Schubert, Bartok or Mahler) with unfamiliar, and ranges in effect from ecstatic bell-like sounds to tenebrous nightmare.
+It grows out of silence, and is meditative and dream-like, blending the familiar (whether it is instrumental sounds, or snatches of music by composers such as Schubert, Bartók or Mahler) with unfamiliar, and ranges in effect from ecstatic bell-like sounds to tenebrous nightmare.

 Makrokosmos Books I-III